linkerd/website/linkerd.io/content/2/getting-started/_index.md

 kubectl version --short
 ```

-In the next step, we will install the CLI and validate that your cluster is
+In the next step, we will install the Linkerd CLI and validate that your cluster
-ready to install the control plane.
+is ready to install the control plane.

 ### GKE